Pro forma definition

-Pro forma (or proforma) statements are financial reports for your business based on hypothetical scenarios.
+When it comes to accounting, pro forma statements are financial reports for your business based on hypothetical scenarios.
 They’re a way for you to test out situations you think may happen in the future.

-Pro forma statements can help you plan your business, create a financial forecast, and even get funding from investors or lenders.
+These statements can help you make a business plan, create a financial forecast, and even get funding from potential investors or lenders.

 There are three major pro forma statements:

-Pro forma statements look like regular statements, except they’re based on what ifs.
+Pro forma statements look like regular statements, except they’re based on what ifs, not real financial results.
 As in, “What if my business got a $50,000 loan next year?”
 Your pro forma statements for that scenario would show what your income, account balances, and cash flow would look like with a $50,000 loan.

 Why create pro forma statements?